stevecondylios/ruby-learning-resources/rails.md

 4. System tests ([AKA **acceptance tests**, **feature tests**](https://developers.forem.com/tests/acceptance-tests#:~:text=Acceptance%20tests%20are%20tests%20from,actions%20inside%20of%20our%20tests.&text=Acceptance%20tests%20can%20be%20found%20in%20the%20directory%20spec%2Fsystem%20.))
   - Might use capibara (a ruby tool for managing selenium) to visit a certain route, and see if it can see what it expects on the page (see great example [here](https://www.youtube.com/watch?v=ZPcRiPrpQTc))
   - System tests allow you to test user interactions with your application, running tests in either a real or a headless browser.
 System tests use Capybara under the hood. ([source](https://guides.rubyonrails.org/testing.html#system-testing))
+  - Good thoughtbot cheatsheet on accepting testing in Rspec [here](https://thoughtbot.com/upcase/test-driven-rails-resources/rspec_acceptance.pdf) which uses `feature` and `scenario` e.g. (feature 'Signing in' do scenario 'signs the user in successfully with a valid email and password')

 Other notes: